81 UK Small Business Statistics (Updated 2024)

 UK Business Growth Rates

-• Businesses with a business plan grew an average of 30% faster than those that didn’t
+• Companies with a business plan grew an average of 30% faster than those that didn’t

-• Businesses with a business plan were also 2x more likely to get investments or secure loans than those without.
+• Firms with a business plan were also 2x more likely to get investments or secure loans than those without.

 VAT & Tax Statistics